Juniper/wistar/docs/junos_space_17_1R1_install.rst

 5. Click the **Type:** dropdown and select **Junos Space**.
 6. Click the **Browse...** button next to **FilePath:** and select the downloaded .qcow2 image file location your local machine.
 7. In the **Description:** field, enter a description for the image.
 8. Click on the **Submit Query** button to upload.
-Please note, there will not be a progress bar, so just be patient as the image is a large file.
+Please note that there is not be a progress bar, so just be patient as the image is a large file and may take some time to upload.

 .. image:: screenshots/space/image_details_junos_space.png